rickdenhaan/pathe-php/README.md

 * Your personal details.
 Calling $client->getPersonalData() will return a Pathe\PersonalData object.
 * The last 100 movies you watched.
 Calling $client->getCustomerHistory() will return an array of Pathe\HistoryItem entities
+* Your reservation history.
+Calling $client->getReservationHistory() will return an array of Pathe\HistoryItem entities

 It is also possible to update your Pathé user details by calling $client->updatePersonalData() with a modified Pathe\PersonalData object.
 This will return a new Pathe\PersonalData object, freshly retrieved from Pathé after sending the updated information.